 - Select Off

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
+Nest thermostats can be controlled by your Google Home app, accessible through your phone as well as a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps: